-IPHI is partnering with the Virginia Commonwealth University Department of Psychology on the implementation of RVA Breathes, a six-year NIH-funded research grant to assess the impact of evidence-based asthma interventions on asthmatic children in Richmond, VA.
+IPHI partnered with the Virginia Commonwealth University (VCU) Department of Psychology to implement RVA Breathes.
+This program was a six-year NIH-funded research grant to assess the impact of evidence-based interventions on families with a child with uncontrolled asthma in Richmond, VA.

 Richmond, VA, is consistently ranked one of the most challenging places to live in the United States for those diagnosed with asthma.
 This study sought to identify interventions to help Richmond-based families manage their child’s asthma.
 Working in partnership with a team of Healthy Homes Assessors from the Richmond and Henrico Health Districts (RHHD), IPHI community health workers (CHW) conducted home visits with families with a child with uncontrolled asthma.
 The team provided education on asthma self-management, establishing a medical home, identifying environmental triggers, and techniques to reduce asthma attacks.
 The team helped families identify and navigate resources to address health-related social needs.